facundop3/poc-use-nestjs-dto-on-clients/README.md

-# POC use nestjs dtos on client

-### The first step to archive this is packaging the DTOs on a separated package, that will come with the following advantages:
+## Use @nesjs DTOs on client & backend

+I found no information about this, so here is a short description of my steps to get all of this together.

+### Advantages of packaging DTOs in a separate package:

-- Prevents duplication between multiple apps and allows to share them between multiples apps.
+- Prevents duplication between multiple apps.
-- Integrity, if the DTO validations changes you’ll get that changes in all your apps.
+- Consistency, if the DTO validations change, you'll get that changes in all your apps.
+So:
+  - When you modify the expected payload for a given controller, this will be in sync with the clients using this package.
-- You can use it on your clients too, allowing frontends to ran same validations that in your controlling, preventing unnecessary API calls.
+- You can also use it on your clients, allowing frontends to run the same validations.
+That prevent unnecessary API calls.

 ### Tips:

-1. We used [**tsup](https://tsup.egoist.dev/#what-can-it-bundle)** for the packaging, it’s a really easy way to ge it working
+1. We used [**tsup**](https://tsup.egoist.dev/#what-can-it-bundle) for the packaging, it's a straightforward way to get it working
 2. Keep the dependencies of the packages  neutral (no backend or frontend specific code)

 ## Our implementation:

-We use [ApiProperty](https://docs.nestjs.com/openapi/types-and-parameters#types-and-parameters) from from `'@nestjs/swagger’`  but this has a dependency with `@nestjs/core` and some additional stuff that is only server related.
+We use [ApiProperty](https://docs.nestjs.com/openapi/types-and-parameters#types-and-parameters) from from `@nestjs/swagger`  but this has a dependency with `@nestjs/core` and some extra stuff that is only server related.

-Our way to solve this was to create a function that takes [ApiProperty](https://docs.nestjs.com/openapi/types-and-parameters#types-and-parameters) decorator as a optional parameter, we set the default value as an empty function (a no effect decorator).
+Our way to solve this was to create a function that takes [ApiProperty](https://docs.nestjs.com/openapi/types-and-parameters#types-and-parameters) decorator as an optional parameter.
+We set the default value as an empty function (a no-effect decorator).

 This is our implementation: